Introduction

 Consider the Experience Being Created

-Lighting can be utilised as a way to give the audience a particular experience.
-The use of very bright light can be used to shock an audience or make them feel uncomfortable, depicting lightning being an example of this.
-Be careful when using this type of effect, as the light can also bring the audience back to the reality of being sat in a theatre, rather than being immersed in the plot.
-Low lighting levels, on the other hand, cause the audience to concentrate more keenly.
+Lighting can be used to give the audience a particular experience.
+Very bright light can shock an audience or make them feel uncomfortable — depicting lightning is one example.
+Use this carefully, as strong light can also break the spell and remind the audience they’re sitting in a theatre rather than immersed in the plot.
+Low lighting levels, by contrast, encourage the audience to concentrate more closely.

 Sound Hire